Cochise County Cowboys: Known criminal associates

 The lines were not always distinct between the outlaw element and law enforcement.
 Doc Holliday had a reputation as a killer.
 He was friends with Bill Leonard, who was implicated in a stagecoach robbery.

 On March 15, 1881, three Cowboys tried to rob a Kinnear & Company stagecoach carrying US$26,000 in silver bullion (about $ in today's dollars) near Drew's Station, just outside Contention City.
 It was en route from Tombstone to Benson, Arizona, the nearest rail terminal.
 The Cowboys were later identified as Bill Leonard, Harry "The Kid" Head, and Jim Crane, assisted by Luther King.

 The brothers Frank and Tom McLaury had a ranch outside Tombstone, which they may have used to receive and sell stolen Mexican cattle.
-When six U.S. Army mules were stolen from Camp Rucker, Wyatt Earp assisted the U.S. Army in a search.
+When six U.S. Army mules were stolen from Camp Rucker by Calico Jones and an unknown accomplice (some sources say it may have been Ike Clanton), Wyatt Earp assisted the U.S. Army in a search.
 They found the animals on the McLaurys' ranch on the Babacomari River.
 They also found the branding iron used to change the "US" brand to "D8".
 Frank Patterson and other Cowboys promised to return the mules but showed up two days later without the animals and laughed at the lawmen.

 Pony Diehl was mentioned in the records of the events leading up to and after the Gunfight at the O.K.
 Corral.
 He was suspected of involvement in numerous robberies and cattle rustling and of involvement in the theft of US Army mules, along with Sherman McMaster.
-McMaster had been a Texas Ranger in 1878–79, during which his unit captured and held Curly Bill Brocius as prisoner for five months.
-He was also accused of stealing U.S. Army mules and a robbing a stage with outlaw Pony Diehl.
+McMaster had been a Texas Ranger in 1878–79, during which time his unit captured and held Curly Bill Brocius as prisoner for five months.
+He was also accused of stealing U.S. Army mules and of robbing a stage with outlaw Pony Diehl.

 The Clanton family, led by Newman Haynes Clanton, had a ranch in a valley outside Tombstone that was likely used for selling stolen Mexican beef.
 He was assisted by his sons Ike, Billy, and Phin Clanton.
 Old Man Clanton was involved in the robbery, murder, and torture of a number of Mexican smugglers who were ambushed on their way to Tucson in the 1879 Skeleton Canyon Massacre.
 He was killed on August 13, 1881, by Mexican soldiers in a retaliatory raid along the Mexican border at Guadalupe Canyon.
 Ike Clanton repeatedly threatened the Earps and Doc Holliday in the days leading up to the shoot-out on October 26 at the OK Corral.
 Unarmed, he ran from the gunfight.